sasha0552/nvidia-pstated/README.md

 ### Installation

-Download the latest version of the executable for your OS from [workflows](https://github.com/sasha0552/nvidia-pstated/actions).
+Download the latest version of the executable for your OS from [releases](https://github.com/sasha0552/nvidia-pstated/releases).

-Note that you need to be logged into GitHub to do this.
-Use [nightly.link](https://nightly.link/) to download artifacts without logging in.

-## Compilation
+## Building from source code

 ### Prerequirements